 Style is a small part of writing well.
 Most of writing is actually thinking clearly.

-If you can think clearly, you can find something to say.
+If you can think clearly, you can generate something to say.

 You see, this guide is a ruse: one of its goals is to teach you critical thinking.

 By thinking critically, you navigate contradictions and connect the dots others aren’t.
 You challenge the status quo.
-You contribute insights.
-Sometimes, you make people feel.
+And, if you're elegant, you make people feel.

 If you have something important to say and you say it well, you send strangers down paths they badly needed.